ConceptaNjolima/MyTNTResources/Week 2/[ENG2.1]Components.md

 ## Stretch

-Continue coding on the *My TNT* Exercise Stretch Goals
+Continue coding on the *My TNT* Exercise Stretch Goals (See Exercises)